 The sticker and the past year’s spike in violence against women are “not necessarily the same thing, but all traceable to a masculinized industry and oil culture, one that has reproduced itself over the years without changing as much as it could, or should,” she said.

 That culture is also failing its men, she pointed out.
-The failing promises of the oil economy, the physical and psychological toll of the work, and the pressure remote work camps put on workers, their families and nearby communities have all led to rampant drug and alcohol abuse, she said.
+The failing promises of the oil economy, the physical and psychological toll of the work, and the pressure remote work camps put on workers, their families and nearby communities have all led to mental health issues among many oil and gas workers, she said.

 “Suicide rates are an open sort of secret in the oil industry,” she said.
 “This is just a really crappy setup that's only gotten worse with the downturn.”